cecilegltslmcs/conso_prod_energy/README.md

     - Modification of the dashboard in order to obtain better performance whatever the amount of data (OK)
     - Addition of data processing with Apache Spark (OK)
     - Addition of replica Set in MongoDB (in progress). ---> In v3
-    - Working on the front-end of the dashboard (WIP)
+    - Working on the front-end of the dashboard (WIP) ---> Performance issue when DB contains to much data.

 ## Illustration